 The inverse pattern is traded in the same way.
 The traditional method is to buy when the price breaks above the neckline of the inverse pattern (or the right armpit high if the neckline is too angled to be relevant).
 Place a stop loss order below the right shoulder.
 Find the difference between the high and low of the pattern, and then add that distance to the breakout price to attain a target price for the trade.

 Another option is to go long once the right shoulder makes a higher low than the head, and then starts moving higher again.
-I prefer this method when the left armpit is almost as high, or higher, than the left armpit.
+I prefer this method when the left armpit is almost as high, or preferably higher, than the right armpit.
 I like to watch for a consolidation to form during the right shoulder, and then enter long when the price breaks above the consolidation high.
 Bullish engulfing patterns are also a viable entry signal.
 These alternative entries will result in a lower entry price than the neckline method, which results in a better reward:risk ratio.

 In figure 5 we have a right armpit that almost reaches the left armpit (think about what that tells you about how the strength of selling has diminished).
-Then on the right shoulder we have a strong upside (green) candle signaling the price is moving back up.
+Then on the right shoulder, we have a strong upside (green) candle signaling the price is moving back up.
 It isn’t a perfect engulfing pattern, but it does show the strong transition back to the upside.
 This is a potential entry.
 The price also moved sideways for a period after that, so a long trade could have been taken when the price broke above that consolidation.
 Both these entry points would have gotten a trader in at a better price compared to waiting for the neckline breakout.